aswithareddy22/Tic-Tac-Toe/README.md

 2D List
 Two Players have the chance to Play the Game.
-A logic project and fun project , were the two can enjoy a lot with you one of the players can be consider as 'x' and another player consider as 'o', the rules and regulations of a Game which can be match horizontal vertical diagonal Step 1:Here by using of 2D list
+A logic project and fun project , were the two can enjoy a lot with you one of the players can be consider as 'X' and another player consider as 'O', the rules and regulations of a Game which can be match horizontal vertical diagonal Step 1:Here by using of 2D list is used to create Game Board